-- 2.4.1 The objective of height zoning is to protect the aerodrome obstacle limitation surfaces from intrusion by man-made objects and natural growth such as trees. - 2.4.2 Local authorities often identify height limits within their district plan that are underneath the aerodrome's obstacle limitation surfaces.
-The responsibility for enacting the corresponding ordinances, such as local authority by-laws or plans to give effect to these limits, is a matter between the aerodrome operator and the local authority. - 2.4.3 To give effect to height zoning, a zoning map or equivalent can be prepared for the guidance of the responsible local authority.
-The map can be a composite, combining the criteria for all relevant operational surfaces around the aerodrome.
-Its design should assure the local authority that any developments do not represent hazards to aviation without the appropriate consideration and mitigation of risk. - 2.4.4 Typical zoning ordinances include: - a statement of the purpose of, or need for, the action, - a description of the obstacle limitation surfaces which should conform to the aerodrome design surfaces and, if applicable, - the aerodrome obstacle chart Type "A" and the PANS-OPS surfaces - a statement of allowable heights which should conform to the specifications for these surfaces.
-Provisions should be made in the ordinances for a maximum allowable height, for existing non-conforming uses, for marking and lighting of obstacles and for appeals from the provision of the ordinance.
+- 2.4.1 The objective of height zoning is to protect the aerodrome obstacle limitation surfaces OLS from intrusion by man-made objects and natural growth such as trees. - 2.4.2 Local authorities often identify height limits within their district plan that are underneath the aerodrome's obstacle limitation surfaces OLS.
+The responsibility for enacting the corresponding ordinances, such as local authority by-laws or plans to give effect to these limits, is a matter between the aerodrome operator and the local authority. - 2.4.3 To give effect to height zoning, a zoning map or equivalent can should be prepared for the guidance of the responsible local authority.
+The map can be is a composite, relating all zoning combining the criteria to the ground level for all relevant operational surfaces around the aerodrome.
+Its design should assure the local authority that any developments do not represent hazards to aviation without the appropriate consideration and mitigation of risk.
+It should cover the aerodrome obstacle chart Type "A" and any PANS-OPS surfaces.

+- 2.4.4 Typical zoning ordinances include: - a statement of the purpose of, or need for, the action, - a description of the obstacle limitation surfaces which should conform to the aerodrome design surfaces and, if applicable, - the aerodrome obstacle chart Type "A" and the PANS-OPS surfaces - a statement of allowable heights which should conform to the specifications for these surfaces.
+Provisions should be made in the ordinances for a maximum allowable height, for existing non-conforming uses, for marking and lighting of obstacles and for appeals from the provision of the ordinance. - 2.4.5 Bird control could also be addressed at the same time by defining areas where the siting of gravel pits, refuse dumps, sewage outfalls, and other features which attract birds, may be subjected to restriction in the interests of aviation safety.